GIDOO-code/Sudoku_Solver_Generator_v3/README.md

 # Contents of Updated
 1) Added comments to the source code.
-2) This is good for learning Sudoku programs.
+2) Create a version of the basic algorithm.
+This is good for learning Sudoku programs.
-3) Easy to convert from simple to regular version.
+   Easy to convert from simple to regular version.

 # Sudoku_Solver_Generator
 ![GNPX](/images/GNPX_start.png)